 - Blue Shield of California

 The Neuro Wellness Spa team is dedicated to starting treatment for you as soon as possible, even if there are steps to take before we can explore TMS therapy.
-We offer treatment recommendations for immediate relief and to achieve long-term goals.
+Our team of psychiatrists offer treatment recommendations for immediate relief and to achieve long-term goals.